Home > Tours > Latin America Tours > Central America Tours > Cycle Mexico - The Yucatan Peninsula

 Itinerary

 Our journey begins in Cancun.
 Located on the north-eastern coast of the Yucatan Peninsula, Cancun is a coastal resort town known for its white sand beaches and turquoise blue waters.
-There is a good range of international flight options that arrive here.
+A good range of international flight arrive into the local airport.

-This evening, the Tour Leader plans to meet you in the hotel reception for a welcome meeting, followed by the chance to go out for dinner for those interested.
-There are no other activities planned today, so you are free to arrive at any time.
-If you would like an airport transfer today, you will need to arrive at Cancún International Airport (CUN), which is 25 minutes away.
-Should you miss the welcome meeting, your Tour Leader will inform you of any essential information as soon as you catch up.
-Stay: El Rey del Caribe Hotel (Comfortable) (B)
+This evening, our tour leader plans to meet you in the hotel reception at 7:30pm for a welcome meeting, followed by the chance to go out for dinner for those interested.
+There are no other activities planned today, so you're free to arrive at any time.
+If you'd like an airport transfer today, you'll need to arrive at Cancún International Airport (CUN), which is a 25-minute drive from our hotel.
+Should you miss the welcome meeting, our tour leader will inform you of any essential information as soon as you catch up.
+Stay: El Rey del Caribe Hotel (or similar) (Comfortable)

-This morning you will have time to familiarise yourself with your bike and make any necessary adjustments.
-Once everybody is comfortable we will start our route with the first 3.5km/2.1 miles on paved roads as we head east to Puerto Juarez, where we will catch a ferry for the short journey across to Isla Mujeres (30 minutes).
+This morning, we'll have time to familiarise ourselves with our bikes and make any necessary adjustments.
+Once everybody is comfortable, we'll pedal off.
+The first 3.5 kilometres/2.1 miles of our route are on paved roads as we head east to Puerto Juarez.
+There, we'll catch a ferry for the short journey across to Isla Mujeres (30 minutes).

 Located 13 kilometres off the coast from Cancún, this island was revered by the Maya as a holy place and sanctuary for the Mayan goddess Ixchel.
 Today its known for stunning beaches, snorkelling, surrounding coral reefs, and Mayan Ruins.